 Most self-directed 401(k)s do not have a separate third party administrator, and will therefore simply enter “Same” on line 3a, leaving lines 3b-3c blank.

 On Line 6, you’ll enter the fair market value of the plan at the beginning and end of the year.
 It’s unlikely that your plan will have any liabilities.

-On Line 7 you’ll enter the contributions made to the plan during the year.
-If plan participants receive a W2 from the 401(k) sponsoring employer, the participant contributions are listed on Box 12 (with codes D or AA) of each participant’s W2.
-Any remaining contributions deducted for the tax year which are not included on Box 12 (with codes D or AA) of the W2 would be employer contributions.
-On the other hand, if you’re self-employed and do not receive a W2 from the sponsoring employer, each participant’s first $19,000 in contributions for the 2019 tax year would be considered participant contributions, and the remainder deducted for the tax year would be considered employer contributions.
-That figure changes to $19,500 for 2020.
-Line 7 also has a space to report any inbound rollovers during the year.
+On Line 7 you’ll enter the contributions made to the plan during the year, broken down between “participant” contributions and “employer” contributions.
+If plan participants receive a W2 from the 401(k) sponsoring employer, the “participant” contributions are listed on each participant’s W2 in Box 12 (with codes D or AA).
+Any remaining contributions for the tax year which are not included on Box 12 (with codes D or AA) of the W2 would be “employer” contributions.
+On the other hand, if you’re self-employed and do not receive a W2 from the sponsoring employer, each participant’s first $19,000 in contributions (or $25,000 if age 50 or older) would be considered “participant” contributions in the 2019 plan year, and the remaining contributions for the tax year would be considered “employer” contributions.
+That figure changes to $19,500 (or $26,000 if age 50 or older) for 2020.
+Line 7 also has a space (section c) to report any inbound rollovers during the year.

 On Line 8, you list Plan Characteristic Codes.
 Most self-directed 401(k)s will list: 2E, 2J, 2R, 3D.
 If any participants are self-employed persons not receiving a W2, you’d also list 3B.

 Line 9 would be “no,” unless any participants have taken loans from the 401(k).
 Lines 10 and 11 would be “no.”